injust/fzf.fish/README.md

 set fzf_history_time_format %d-%m-%y
 ```

-Do not to include the vertical box-drawing character `│` (not to be confused with the pipe character `|`) as it is relied on to delineate the date time from the command.
+Do not include the vertical box-drawing character `│` (not to be confused with the pipe character `|`) as it is relied on to delineate the date time from the command.

 ## Further reading